GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.5.md

 In the end, it wasn't merely due to Misa-nee's request.
 Even without it, I would have shared her feelings.
 That's why, eventually, I decided to go here.
 Pay that oddly perverted girl right in front of me just another visit.

 Because... despite her quirks, it still held true Frau was a genius programmer.
-Whether outsourced or not – without her help, I wouldn't ever have had the chance.
+Whether outsourced or not—without her help, I wouldn't ever have had the chance.

 <div class="text-quoted">“Thank you, Kona-chan.”</div>